TaitoUnited/wordpress-template/CONFIGURATION.md

 ---

-## Remote environments

-You create the other environments just like the dev environment (see the previous chapter).
-However, you don't need to write down the basic auth credentials anymore, since you can reuse the same credentials as in dev environment.

-Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
-You configure project environments with `taito_environments` setting in `taito-config.sh`.

-See [6.
-Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of Taito CLI tutorial for more thorough instructions.

-Operations on production and staging environments usually require admin rights.
-Please contact DevOps personnel if necessary.

 ## Kubernetes

 If you need to, you can configure Kubernetes settings by modifying `heml*.yaml` files located under the `scripts`-directory.
 The default settings, however, are ok for most sites.